AI tools for developer productivity: Redefining software product development

 What happened next still feels unreal.
 Ten days.
 That's all it took.
 Ten.
 Days!

 Let that sink in: what should have taken 35 days, we shipped in 10.
 A staggering ~70% efficiency boost with a third of the team size.
 The secret?
-We knew the stack, understood the business context, and most importantly, knew how to leverage AI to boost developer productivity.
-This wasn't just a productivity improvement — it was a testament to what's possible in software development.
+We knew the stack, understood the business context, and most importantly, knew how to leverage AI tools for developer productivity.
+This wasn't just a productivity improvement — it was a testament to what's possible in software product development.

 We began by collaborating with Claude on the broader architecture: